salesforcecli/conventional-changelog-action/README.md

 # Conventional Changelog action

+> **IMPORTANT**
+> This fork is archived.
+It was created to add support for prereleases.
+> However, the https://github.com/TriPSs/conventional-changelog-action repo now supportes prereleases.
+Use it instead.

 This action will bump version, tag commit and generate a changelog with conventional commits.

 ## Inputs